CTNicholas/wordle-wars/README.md

 It's forked from [VVowrdle](https://github.com/yyx990803/vue-wordle) created by Evan You (@yyx990803), with some multiplayer and extra styling added.
 You can only see your opponent's letters after you've got the word of the day.
-Scores are saved at the end of the war, and a new Wordle becomes available the next day.
+Scores are saved at the end of the war, and a new Wordle becomes available at UTC±00:00 every day.
+It features a dark mode.

 ![Wordle wars screenshot](https://wordlewars.ctnicholas.dev/screenshot-visible.png)